lselden/Ctl/README.md

 		// or listen based on DOM change events:
 		// slider.input is the input element
 		slider.input.addEventListener('change', listenerFunction);

+#### Experimental: ####
+Added single javascript file (ctl.singlefile.experimental.min.js) that includes all javascript code as well as the necessary CSS -- CSS is stored as string and will be dynamically added to <head> on page load.

 ##### Credits:
 This code is partly inspired by [SuperCollider3](https://github.com/supercollider/supercollider)'s EZSlider, and borrows it's name from Ron Kuivila's CV Quark.